 Espey services include design and development to specification, build to print, design services, design studies, environmental testing services, metal fabrication, plating and painting services, and development of automatic testing equipment.
 Espey manufacturing is vertically integrated, meaning that the Company produces individual components (including inductors), populates printed circuit boards, fabricates metalwork, paints, plates, wires, qualifies, and fully tests items, mechanically, electrically and environmentally, in house.
+Portions of the manufacturing process are subcontracted to vendors from time to time.

-Espey is on the eligible list of contractors with the United States Department of Defense and generally is automatically solicited by Defense Department procurement agencies for their needs falling within the major classes of products produced by the company.
+Espey is on the eligible list of contractors with the United States Department of Defense and generally is automatically solicited by Defense Department procurement agencies for their needs falling within the major classes of products produced by the Company.
 Espey contracts with the Federal Government under cage code 20950 as Espey Mfg. & Electronics Corp. and cage code 98675 as Espey Mfg. & Electronics Corp., Saratoga Industries Division.

-In the fiscal years ended June 30, 2010 and 2009, the Company's total sales were \$28,900,013 and \$27,241,635, respectively.
+In the fiscal years ended June 30, 2011 and 2010, the Company's total sales were \$29,499,504 and \$28,900,013, respectively.
+Sales to two customers accounted for 31% and 31% of total sales in 2011.
 Sales to three customers accounted for 22%, 13% and 13% of total sales in 2010.
-Sales to two customers accounted for 33% and 30% of total sales in 2009.

-Export sales in 2010 and 2009 were approximately \$5,324,000 and \$4,691,000, respectively.
+Export sales in 2011 and 2010 were approximately \$4,769,000 and \$5,324,000, respectively.